ellianaping/444FinalProject/README.md

 Machine Learning: <img width="312" height="136" alt="Screenshot 2026-05-08 at 11 53 42 AM" src="https://github.com/user-attachments/assets/8acca331-11d2-46e3-a6ff-3d4a61c1671a" />

 Looking at the baseline models without predictors the AutoARMIA won.
-This model has the most lowest evaluation metrics.

-TALK ABOUT AUTOARMIMA W PREDS
+This model has the most lowest evaluation metrics in the most cases, which means that AutoARIMA will perform the best when forecasting the hotel occupancy.
+Since AutoARIMA with predictions was conducted using a different cross evaluation, we were not able to compare the counts of AutoARIMAwPred with the rest of the models without predictions, but in the evaluation forecast in the sf_eval.csv, it is shown that using AutoARIMAwPredictions provides slightly better results because it has lower metric results using that model.
+AutoARIMA would work the best for hotel occupancy since this model work well with repeating patterns, stable seasonal structure, predictable cyclic demand, which would be found in hotel forecasts.

 Out of the two neural models, AutoNBEATS preformed best.
+AutoNBEATS performed significantly better since it was the best model in 37 cases, while AutoNHITS only performed better in 15 cases.

 Out of the TimeCopilot models, the TimesFM-2.5 model outpreformed the others.
+TimesFM would work best on this data since it is built as a general-purpose forecasting foundation model.

 Lastly the LightGBM model was the best model of the machine learning ones.
+LightGBM had the best metrics compared to the other models since LightGBM won in 39 cases, while the next winner was KNN, which only won in 17 cases.
+LightGBM performed well on this data since it is good at capturing non-linear demand patterns that can happen with pricing changes, holidays, and events.

 ## Step five: Generate final test forecasts and export results to CSV

 ## Step six: Create forecast-vs-actual plots for every series
-Take the best model and apply it to each hotel!
+Based on the results from the model counts, we took the model that perfomed the best and created plots to forecast the results and compare them with each other.

 Neuralforecast plots:
 <img width="1834" height="3161" alt="forecast image" src="https://github.com/user-attachments/assets/d98562d2-9463-4f50-bcbe-5695957e573f" />